damightyq/distracted-gaming/README.md

 We used GitHub and it's Pages tool because:

-A. It's free to use
+1. It's free to use
-B. We have pretty much everything in our hands to make the website any way we want to.
+2. We have pretty much everything in our hands to make the website any way we want to.
 Not like Squarespace or stuff like that.
 Blegh!
-C. It's open source and we can work on it together all at once!
+3. It's open source and we can work on it together all at once!

 The website is still under construction, so everything (except the branding for now), is not final.